 The process and procedure for implementing STP by a business will therefore rely primarily on its payroll software, and any support available from the chosen software provider.

 There is a product register for complying software solutions here.
-The list can be filter by price, number of employees and other factors.
+The list can be filtered by number of employees and functionality.

 STP Penalties